dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 # Available integrations

-With the dbt Semantic Layer, you can define metrics in your dbt project, and query them from any integrated analytics tool.
 A wide variety of data applications across the modern data stack natively integrate with the dbt Semantic Layer and dbt metrics, from Business Intelligence tools to notebooks, data catalogs, and more.

-dbt Semantic Layer integrations are capable of interactively querying dbt metrics, surfacing the underlying data in partner tools.
 There are two categories of partner integrations:

 -  **dbt Semantic Layer partners** - Semantic Layer integrations are capable of interactively querying dbt metrics, surfacing the underlying data in partner tools.
 This refers to a group of dbt Labs partners who have full end-to-end integrations with the dbt Semantic Layer and leverage the dbt Server.

--  **Metrics Ready partners** - Metrics Ready integrations facilitate building, discovery, and collaboration on dbt metric definitions.
+-  **Metrics Ready partners** - Metrics Ready integrations facilitate building, discovery, and collaborating on dbt metric definitions.

-For information on the different integration partners, their documentation, and more, review our [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) page.
+For information on the different integration partners, their documentation, and more, review the [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) page.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl_architecture.png" title="dbt Semantic Layer architecture" />